complexvariables/RationalFunctionApproximation.jl/docs/src/domains.md

 Above, you can also see the zeros at roots of unity.

-This function has infinitely many poles and an essential singularity inside the unit disk:
+This next function has infinitely many poles and an essential singularity inside the unit disk:

 ```@example shapes
 f = z -> tan(1 / z^4)